 London has six! airports and there are multiple airlines with discounts on their flights to London throughout the year, so check Skyscanner every now and then to make sure you’ll get the best offer.
 Every penny discount on the flight is great, because visiting London will be expensive enough.
-If you are willing to stay in an affordable Airbnb then check our guide: 15 Cheap Charming Airbnb's in London City Center.
+If you are willing to stay in an affordable Airbnb then check our guide with Cheap and Charming Airbnb's in London City Center.

 Keep in mind that all the airports are quite far from London city centre and that there is a big chance you’ll get stuck in traffic while getting there.
 The cheapest way of getting to Central London is going by bus, but there are also trains departing regularly and a taxi is of course always an (expensive) option.
 By bus it’ll take you around 90 minutes, by train around 30 minutes.

 Once arrived in Central London there is a lot to explore.
 Everyone has heard of the best things to do in London like visiting the Big Ben, Buckingham Palace, The London Eye, Tower Bridge and Piccadilly Circus.
 These are the biggest touristic attractions in London and the first recommendations you’ll find on the internet if you’re looking for the best places to visit in London.

 Although these highlights are a must visit if you travel to London for the first time, they will not show the real beauty of the city in my opinion.

 I still enjoy to walk along these famous highlights every time I visit the city, but in this travel blog I also want to tell you about the less touristic hidden gems and therefore I put together this guide of alternative things to do in London.